NRS § 202.448 is the Nevada law that makes it a crime to issue a threat related to terrorism with the intent to:

 - texting threats of harm to Planned Parenthood

 Note that NRS 202.448 does not encompass making a bogus bomb threat.
-Both acts are serious felonies.
-But making terrorist threats carries potentially higher prison terms than making bomb threats.2
+Both acts are serious felonies, though making terrorist threats carries potentially higher prison terms than making bomb threats.2

 Also note that in California law, this offense is commonly called “criminal threats” (Penal Code 422 PC) rather than “terrorist threats.”